HassanSajjad-302/iso-papers/my-paper.md

     string filePath;
 };

-// Reply for CTBLastMessage if the compilation succeeded. struct BTCLastMessage
+// Reply for CTBLastMessage if the compilation succeeds and a BMI is returned. struct BTCLastMessage
 {
 };